joeljohnjobinse/AOA-Java-M13/EX NO 3A -N Queens -Back tracking.md

 ---

 ## Result:
 The program implements the N-Queens problem using backtracking.
-Place your Java code into the Program section above and run with N in [1,4] to verify output.